hydna/forum/README.md

 	....

 As you can see signals play a large part in notifying users of changes and also invoking functionality in behaviors, like returning a list of users.
 This way you can achieve quite a a lot without needing to have your own server setup.

-If you want forum to run on your domain you need to upload the behaviors to your hydna domain, see convenient [tool for this](https://www.hydna.com/documentation/reference/cli/), or use the upload tool on your account page.
+If you want forum to run on your domain you need to upload the behaviors to your hydna domain, see our convenient [tool for this](https://www.hydna.com/documentation/reference/cli/), or use the upload tool on your account page.

 ###Gravatar###